 In April 2016, Network International Models & Talent (NIMT), a Beverly Hills talent agency, signed a teenage girl from Inglewood to a contract for representation.
 While the contract stated that NIMT was licensed by the State Labor Commissioner, the businesses agency license had expired in December 2015 and was not renewed until September 2016.
 NIMT also failed to obtain a “Child Performer Service Permit”, a condition for representing minors without state licensing.

 The artist’s mother was allegedly charged $560 by NIMT for photographs and a portfolio for her daughter.
 After the photo shoot at a Los Angeles studio, the mother allegedly paid an additional $184 to NIMT for photo services.
 The mother was later allegedly informed that NIMT selected her daughter to attend an IMTA Convention in New York costing $8,245, and that she would need to pay NIMT.
 The mother began researching the company and the law and ultimately made a complaint to the Los Angeles County Department of Consumer and Business Affairs, who launched an investigation.
 Feuer’s office and the Department have been working together to combat alleged talent scams.

 Under the law any talent agency providing an artist representation is prohibited from charging advance fees or requiring artists purchase photographs, lessons, or attend seminars as a condition of that representation.

-Any individuals who believe they may have been victimized or wish to file a complaint, should be made to the LA County Dept of Consumer and Business Affairs at (323) 881-7095, Attn: Investigator Karine Israelyan.
+Any individuals who believe they may have been victimized and would like to file a complaint should do so online or by calling the LA County Dept of Consumer and Business Affairs at (323) 881-7095.
 Deputy City Attorney Mark Lambert is prosecuting the case.